 Also, if the balance transfer interest rate isn’t 0%, even a somewhat low interest rate plus any balance transfer fees could cost you much more money.
 This tends to be a trap that people fall in.
 When they try to consolidate their credit card bills it costs them more than the current interest rate in the long-term.
 So before you transfer any balance you need to consider the fees involved in any offer.

 Sometimes consolidation can be combined with waiving a portion of the debt due.
 Or negotiations may be used as well.
 Some people are having success in calling the credit card company, such as Bank of America and Capital One, and asking them to waive some fees on a balance transfer.
-Find other ways to negotiate credit card debt.
-More.
+Find other ways to reduce and negotiate interest rate credit card debt.

 It is very important to look at the interest rate after the offer period expires, as this can be a con to consolidating your bills using this method.
 So think about worst case scenario.
 Say the interest rate jumps to as high as 20% after the introductory period ends.
 It is critical to be honest with yourself, as if you can’t pay off the transferred balance before that low interest rate term ends, then you could get hit with those very high monthly costs.
 As your future payments may be very high with those interest rate charges and a balance transfer will cost you much more money.

 Refinance or take out a home equity loan

 Another way to consolidate credit card bills and debts is by folding them into your home equity loan.
 Or families can take out a second mortgage or refinance their current home loan, or consolidate them into a line of credit.
 While not for everyone, this option to consolidate your debt has two big pros.

 - The interest you need to pay on a mortgage or home equity loan may be tax deductible, thus resulting in a tower income tax bill.